Dr Claudia Horn

 I joined the Department of European & International Studies (EIS) at King’s College in September 2025.
 Before, I lectured in Environmental and Latin American, Caribbean, and Latinx Studies at Brandeis University, MA, USA.
 I completed my PhD in International Development at the London School of Economics and Political Science.

-My book manuscript, The Environment for Finance: How International Projects Shape Land and Rights in the Brazilian Amazon is currently under revision and is expected to be published in 2026.
+My book manuscript, Where Money Grows on Trees.
+European Carbon Politics in the Brazilian Amazon is currently under revision.
 It critically examines G7 environmental aid to the Brazilian Amazon, as well as the construction and local disputes surrounding institutional and technological structures for green economies, including carbon markets.
-I hold two Master's degrees in Sociology, one from the New School for Social Research and the other from the Technical University of Dresden.
+My second book, The Herbarium of Rosa Luxemburg.
+Radical Ecology and the Global Plantation, published by OR Books in April 2026, combines the first transcription and translation of Luxemburg’s original annotated herbarium with a discussion of her critical ecology.
+I hold a Master's degree in Sociology from the New School for Social Research and a Diploma in Sociology from the Technical University of Dresden.

 Research interests